March 30, 2023

 Mowing with a grass allergy

-The obvious answer to avoid symptoms from grass allergies is to delegate the responsibility of mowing elsewhere (child, lawn service, spouse, etc.)... your husband or wife can thank me later.
-But if you’re reading this, you’re probably looking for another way, whether it be necessity or lawncare is something you truly enjoy.
+The obvious answer to avoid symptoms from grass allergies is to delegate the responsibility of mowing elsewhere, but if you’re reading this, you’re probably looking for another way, whether it be out of necessity or if lawncare is something you truly enjoy.
 The first thing to do is make sure you’re following the same methods covered in the previous sections.

 The more consistently you mow, the less symptoms you will feel from your grass allergies.
 Keeping grass around 2 inches tall will help keep the grass from flowering and pollinating.
 Keep grass around 2-3” tall rather than 4-6” tall.

 Something else that will be helpful in the long-run is a bag for your mower.
 It collects grass that is normally strewn across the yard which is then picked up by the wind.